Holomorphic curves in Stein domains and the tau-invariant: Examples

-Anyhow, such a four-manifold has four Stein structures, two of which, call them $J_1$ and $J_2$ as in Figure \ref{L(9,2)}, restricts to $\s_\xi$ and $\overline{\s_\xi}$ respectively.
+Nevertheless, such a four-manifold has four Stein structures, two of which, call them $J_1$ and $J_2$ as in Figure \ref{L(9,2)}, restricts to $\s_\xi$ and $\overline{\s_\xi}$ respectively.
 This means that we can use Theorem \ref{teo:main} to estimate the value of $\tau(M_{3d},\overline{\s_\xi})$.